 Whether you are new to web analytics in general, new to using Google Analytics, or need a refresher on the basic Google Analytics reports and tools, Google Analytics 101 is for you.
 We’ll start from the basic metrics and reports and build an understanding of what data are important and how to use the reporting tools in Google Analytics to manipulate these data to answer your questions.

-This course covers the basics of the Google Analytics tool and is applicable for websites using classic Google Analytics as well as sites who have upgraded to Universal Analytics.
+This course covers the basics of the Google Analytics tool.
+The material is applicable for websites using Traditional and Universal Analytics.
+If you haven’t upgraded to Universal Analytics, we recommend attending Google Analytics 301 for migration tips!

 Getting Started with Google Analytics